1Password/scim-examples/beta/google-cloud-run/README.md

 3. [Test your SCIM bridge deployment](#step-4-test-your-scim-bridge) using your bearer token.

 The new version number that you updated to should appear in the health check, the container logs for 1Password SCIM Bridge, and the top left-hand side of the page if signing in to the SCIM bridge at its URL in a web browser.
 After you sign in to your SCIM bridge, the [Automated User Provisioning page](https://start.1password.com/integrations/provisioning/) in your 1Password account will also update with the latest access time and SCIM bridge version.

+## How to update the **scimsession** secret

+To use a new `scimsession` credentials file for your SCIM bridge, replace the secret in your Cloud Run:

+1. Open the Google Cloud Console and go to the [Cloud Run](https://console.cloud.google.com/run) page.
+2. Click on your 1Password SCIM bridge Cloud Run deployment.
+3. Move to **REVISIONS** tab.
+On the left side of the screen, make sure the latest deployed revision is selected.
+4. On the right side of the screen, select **VOLUMES** tab and click the hyperlink **scimsession**.
+5. Click **+NEW VERSION**.
+   - Enter the entire content of your new `scimsession` file into **Secret value** area.
+   - Check **Disable all past versions**.
+6. Click **ADD NEW VERSION**.
+7. Go back to your SCIM bridge in Cloud Run and click on the URL at the top.
+Once the page opens, enter your new bearer token.
+If you can sign in with the new bearer token, it means your secret is successfully rotated.